urchade/struct_ie/README.md

 extractor = EntityExtractor("Qwen/Qwen2-0.5B-Instruct", entity_types_with_descriptions, device="cpu")

 # Example text for entity extraction
-text = (
-    "Cristiano Ronaldo won the Ballon d'Or.
-He was the top scorer in the UEFA Champions League in 2018. " "Lionel Messi who plays for Barcelona won the Golden Boot in 2019."
+text = "Cristiano Ronaldo won the Ballon d'Or.
+He was the top scorer in the UEFA Champions League in 2018."
-)

 # Extract entities from the text
 entities = extractor.extract_entities(text)